archatelain/code-for-eco-532/poly.md

 ```

 The variable's label is for human comprehension.
 You want variable names to be clear, but rather short, so you can add more information if
 needed in the variable's label.
+Variables may be easily created and labeled using the "generate" and "label" commands:

 ```
 /*